 - Promote the establishment of international criminal investigations into the human rights violations being committed in countries where an impartial national investigation is unlikely to take place- notably in Somalia and Sudan;

-- Publicly condemn the continuing harassment and discrimination of LGBTI persons, and take the lead in ensuring the inclusion of LGBTI rights and persons into AU work notably by granting Observer Status to LGBTI organizations at the Commission;
+- Publicly condemn the continuing harassment and discrimination of minority persons, and take the lead in ensuring the inclusion of minority rights and persons into AU work notably by granting Observer Status to minority organizations at the Commission;

 - Call for an end to all practices, notably legal restrictions, which threaten the fundamental rights, in particular the freedom of expression, and legitimate work of HRDs;